jpaine/esg-automation/DEPLOYMENT.md

 - Error messages will now indicate if API key is missing

 **If file upload fails:**
-- Maximum file size is 4MB (Vercel limit is 4.5MB, we use 4MB for safety)
+- Maximum file size is 4.5MB (Vercel's request body limit)
 - Error message will indicate if file is too large
 - For larger files, consider splitting or compressing before upload